Congrats, we serve your area!

 Our bottled water is tested for TDS on a regular basis.
 You will see the results vary greatly.
 The top two are purified waters (<1ppm).
 The latter are filtered waters which maintain a healthy mineral content.

-Our customers who enjoy the taste of lower TDS water choose to drink distilled or reverse osmosis water.
+Our customers who enjoy the taste of low TDS water choose to drink distilled or reverse osmosis water.
 Both types are available in a variety of sizes.
 The most popular are 5-gallon water bottles dispensed through a water cooler.

 If you would like to reduce the TDS of your tap water there are two hassle-free solutions.